delvedor/find-my-way/README.md

 <a name="lookup"></a>
 #### lookup(request, response)
-Start a new search, `request` and `response` are the server req/res objects.
+Start a new search, `request` and `response` are the server req/res objects.<br>
-If a route is found it will automatically called the handler, otherwise the default route will be called.
+If a route is found it will automatically called the handler, otherwise the default route will be called.<br>
 The url is sanitized internally, all the parameters and wildcards are decoded automatically.
 ```js
 router.lookup(req, res)